Published On: December 4, 2021

 Moreover, the cryptocurrency is a transparent ecosystem, it allows its users to view and track their coins through all the accounts.

-Apart from making it a transparent system, the blockchain technology also makes it auditable and verifiable.
-These benefits make the case stronger for the cryptocurrencies against the fiat ones.
+Apart from making it a transparent system, blockchain technology also makes it auditable and verifiable.
+These benefits make the case stronger for cryptocurrencies against the fiat ones.

-This features also makes it difficult for the hackers to attack, since cryptocurrencies don’t have any centralized system.
+This feature also makes it difficult for hackers to attack since cryptocurrencies don’t have any centralized system.

-Apart from hackers even government can’t have access or information about the cryptocurrencies.
+Apart from hackers, even the government can’t have access to or information about cryptocurrencies.

 Now let’s see how it actually operates?
 In cryptocurrency every block which contains a group of transactions is confirmed against the previous block once the miner validates it.

 The miner does this by computing complex cryptographic functions.
-And since, it has no central regulator, the cryptocurrency community has complete access and over the supply of cryptocurrencies.
+And since it has no central regulator, the cryptocurrency community has complete access to and over the supply of cryptocurrencies.